 only:

-- main # or masterGitHub Actions: Ecosystem Power GitHub Actions leverages a vast marketplace and integrates seamlessly into the GitHub workflow.
+- main # or masterGitHub Actions: Ecosystem Power GitHub Actions draws on a vast marketplace and integrates directly into the GitHub workflow.

 # .github/workflows/main.yml